chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-backward-facing-step/2d-backward-facing-step.rst

 .. image:: image/Reynolds100_profile.png

-It is possible to notice that there seems to be a lot of diffusion past the step.
+It is possible to notice a lot of diffusion past the step.
 This phenomenon is coherent with what is known of the Navier-Stokes equations: the diffusivity term is inversely proportional to the Reynolds number.
 Most importantly, a small eddy adjacent to the step is clearly observable.
 It is also visually noticeable that :math:`2.7 \leq x_r \leq 2.9` (:math:`17.7 \leq x \leq 17.9`).
 With the Python module `PyVista <https://docs.pyvista.org/>`_, raw simulation data can be extracted (from the .vtu files) and this data can be used to compute :math:`x_r` numerically using the following equation:

 .. math::
 	\left[ \frac{du}{dy} \right]_{y=0} = 0